getian107/MGBB-GSA-QC/README.md

   | Showing batch association (p < 1e-04)     | 54,714     | 8.58%     |
   | ***Post-QC***        | 583,122 | 91.42%    |

-The dataset includes 583,122 variant info for 53,253 individuals and is used in the following ancestry assignment processes.
+The dataset includes 583,122 variants for 53,253 individuals and is used in ancestry assignment.

 #### Ancestry Assignment Results